jdauphant/developers-documentation/_scalingo_api/apps.md

 --- row ---

-## Get metrics data of an application
+## Get Metrics Data of an Application

 --- row ---